zylkowski/bevy-modding/README.md

 # bevy-modding
-Simple plugin enabling you to make your game moddable in Bevy engine
+Simple plugin enabling you to make your game moddable in Bevy engine.
+Basically it loads native library and calls `init()` function.
+Modders have complete access to bevy's `AppBuilder` and can add systems, plugins, assets etc.

 ## Usage
 1. Add plugin to your bevy app and specify mod folder path